Noni Hazlehurst

-Leonie Elva "Noni" Hazlehurst is an Australian actress, director, writer, presenter, and broadcaster who has appeared on television and radio, in dramas, mini-series, and made for television films, as well also on stage and in feature films since the early 1970s.
-Hazlehurst has been honoured with numerous awards, including Australian Film Institute Awards, ARIA Awards and Logies, including being inducted into the Hall of Fame in 2016.
+Leonie Elva "Noni" Hazlehurst is an Australian actress, director, writer, presenter, and broadcaster who has appeared on television, radio and film since the early 1970s.
+Hazlehurst has been honoured with Australian Film Institute Awards, ARIA Awards and Logies, and was inducted into the Hall of Fame in 2016.

 Early life and education

-Leonie Elva Hazelhurst, known as "Noni", was born in Melbourne.
+Leonie Elva Hazelhurst, known as "Noni", was born in Melbourne in 1953.

-After attending St Leonard's College in Brighton East, Victoria, Hazlehurst studied Drama at Flinders University in South Australia from 1971 to 1973, where she resided at Flinders University Hall and graduated with a Bachelor of Arts degree in 1974.
+After attending St Leonard's College in Brighton East, Victoria, Hazlehurst studied Drama at Flinders University in South Australia from 1971 to 1973; she resided at Flinders University Hall and graduated with a Bachelor of Arts degree in 1974.

 Both of her parents were English, and they migrated to Australia in 1951.

 Career

 Television

 Along with roles at the ABC, her first television work was in guest lead roles in television serials produced by Crawford Productions.
 She played the regular role of Sharon Lewis in The Box in 1975 before joining the original cast of The Sullivans as Lil Duggan in late 1976.
 She was a Play School presenter from 1978 to 2001, and has been a National Ambassador or Patron for many children's events and charities, including Children's Week (1991-2007) and Barnardos.
 She has worked extensively for children.
 Hazlehurst has recorded several music and spoken word albums, including the children's music album Shout and Whisper (1988).

 Hazlehurst appeared in the miniseries Nancy Wake (played the title role), as well as such films and miniseries as The Shiralee, Ride on Stranger, and Waterfront in the 1980s.

 From 1995 to 2005, she hosted the Seven Networks Better Homes and Gardens, a lifestyle show which is affiliated with the monthly magazine of the same name.